python/cpython/Doc/howto/concurrency.rst

 interpreters, and how effectively objects can be shared.

 As the work on isolation wraps up, improvements will shift to focus on performance and memory usage.
-Thus the overhead associated with using multiple interpreters will drastically decrease over time.
+Thus, the overhead of using multiple interpreters will drastically decrease over time.

 Shared resources